Frogger-Software/Scennit-Website/README.md

 ## Run Instructions
 1. npm start
-2. navigate to localhost
+2. navigate to localhost:3000 on browser
-3000 on browser